Rethabile-Kgolobe/Data-Science-Portfolio-/README.md

     *   Split the data into training and testing sets.
     *   Trained a Linear Regression model on the training data.
     *   Evaluated the model's performance on the testing data using Mean Absolute Error (MAE).
-Also, a Lasso regression model was trained and evaluated.

 ### Tools Used